Everything You Need to Know About Titanium

 Properties of Titanium

 Titanium has a low coefficient of linear expansion compared to other metals, like stainless steel, copper and aluminium.
-Thermal expansion refers to the ratio that a metal expands in accordance with changes in temperature; because titanium has a low coefficient, this means that it has low distortion values.
+Thermal expansion refers to the ratio that a metal expands in accordance with changes in temperature; because it has a low coefficient, this means that it has low distortion values.

 When titanium comes into contact with oxygen, it forms an inert protective dioxide film which essentially makes it corrosion resistant.
 This includes resistance against sea water, chlorine, and reducing acids like hydrochloric and sulfuric acid.
+Titanium uses that benefit from corrosion resistance are automotive, chemical processing / plants and petrochemical processing.

 Low Thermal Conductivity